 - Expand information and access to biomedical and behavioral prevention strategies, particularly Pre-Exposure Prophylaxis (PrEP)

 CAL-PEP’s philosophy is “Each one, teach one” – provide accessible health education to reduce sexual risk, prevent disease, link individuals to health care, treatment and support services.
 We respect both language and culture of those we serve.

 About Lisa Ryan

 Lisa is a member of the California Consortium of Addiction Programs and Professionals.
 Lisa received her training and certification in Substance Use and Community Social Services from Merritt College.
 Lisa is also a board member for Collective Organization Towards Teaching Our Nation (COTTON).

 About CAL-PEP’s Board and Executive Search Committee The Board of CAL-PEP is chaired by Professor Ben Bowser, Professor Emeritus, Cal State East Bay, Department of Sociology and Social Services.
-He led the Search Committee for the new Executive Director, with Dr. Barbara Green-Ajufo, (Center for AIDS Prevention Studies, University of California San Francisco), Ben Plumley (Founder, Hunuvat Global), and Gloria Lockett, CAL-PEP Executive Director.
+He led the Search Committee for the new Executive Director, with Dr. Barbara Green-Ajufo, (Center for AIDS Prevention Studies, University of California San Francisco), Ben Plumley (Founder, Hunuvat Global), and Gloria Lockett, CAL-PEP Co-Founder.